OpenAI developer Conference

 The GPT-4 API has quite relaxed filters.
 You really have to be asking on how to harm humans or build bombs for the filters to kick in and even then you can circumvent them relatively easily by having GPT-4 play a character anything other than the default "Assistant".

-Here is GPT-4 in march after just one line of text telling it to behave like a retarded /misc/ poster.
+Here is GPT-4 in march after just one line of text telling it to behave like a moronic /misc/ poster.
 It delivers.
 ChatGPT and the public shit is not capable of this without extreme jailbreaks and maybe not even then nowadays.

-36. 4 weeks ago
+36. 6 months ago

 Anonymous